-Prince Holding Group Clinches Best In Cambodia At 15Th Global Csr & Esg Summit
+Prince Holding Group Clinches Best In Cambodia At 15Th Global CSR & ESG Summit

 Moving forward, Prince Holding Group will continue to seek out opportunities to play an important role in Cambodia, through partnerships or direct investments into key industries for the betterment of Cambodians and the local economy.

-About Prince Foundation Prince Foundation, founded in 2015, is one of Cambodia's leading philanthropic foundations.
-A member of Prince Holding Group, which is one of the largest business groups in Cambodia, the Foundation aims to work with local communities to build thriving living and working environments that elevate people's well-being and livelihoods following the vision: "Together, Building a Better Future for Cambodia".
+Prince Foundation, founded in 2015, is one of Cambodia's leading philanthropic foundations.
+A member of Prince Holding Group, which is one of the largest business groups in Cambodia, the Foundation aims to work with local communities to build thriving living and working environments that elevate people's well-being and livelihoods following the vision: 'Together, Building a Better Future for Cambodia'.

 Focusing on education and youth development, healthcare, and community engagement initiatives, Prince Foundation works with partners to deliver sustainable programs that enhance opportunities for Cambodia's youths, build resilience in communities and contribute to sustainable infrastructure.